tanyaweaver/python-dev-accelerator/source/assignments/socket_readings.rst

     This document contains no slides.

-First, preview the **Sockets and Networking** quiz in Canvas.
+First, preview the **Networking and Sockets** quiz in Canvas.
 Then, read the following articles about the TCP/IP Stack and Sockets:

 * Kessler - `TCP/IP`_ (sections 1 and 2)